Vehicle2013 Ford Fusion Hybrid SE 4dr Sedan (2.0L 4cyl gas/electric hybrid CVT)

 Unfortunately it appears that instead of my mileage going up it is now going down!!
 I used to get anywhere from 37-41 now for the past 4 days of driving to work I have yet to even reach 37??
 If someone else has gotten the update could you please let me know if the same thing is happening to you before I call and complain to Ford over this.

 I purchased this car specifically for the mileage promise that is a solid 10+ miles less mpg than promised.

 Best FeaturesI love my navigation even though it can be confusing at time and the car is extremely comfortable.

+I drive mostly interstates with 70-mph speed limits, so the PCM update was a welcome improvement.
 If installed correctly, your left display is reset, along with other changes.
 Many owners report positive results.
 Go to fordfusionhybridforum.com and see the discussion thread 'Software updates from Ford to improve MPG'.
 There's >11k owners in the forum discussing all things FFH.Report it

 For the first 9,700 miles, my FFH averaged 37.2 mpg.
 Most of my time is spent above 65 mph.
 Early last week I got the PCM update (along with several others).
 Since then, my average MPG has consistenly been above 43 mpg.
 Get the updates re-done!
 When done right (which many dealers have not been doing), it makes a big difference.
 Will your FFH go into EV mode at speeds above 70 mph?
 If not, the update was not done correctly.Report it